-"Name it, Oh good son of a good father," said Gunputti.
-"Most Wise," replied Vicram, "give me the power to leave my own body when I will, and translate my soul, and sense, and thinking powers, into any other body that I may choose, either of man, or bird, or beast-whether for a day, or a year, or for twelve years, or as long as I like; grant also, that however long the term of my absence, my body may not decay, but that when I please to return to it again, I may find it still as when I left it."
+'Name it, O good son of a good father,' said Gunputti.

+'Most Wise,' replied Vicram, 'give me the power to leave my own body when I will, and translate my soul and sense and thinking powers into any other body that I may choose, either of man or bird or beast-whether for a day, or a year, or for twelve years, or as long as I like; grant also that however long the term of my absence my body may not decay, but that whenever I return to it again I may find it still as when I left it.'

-"Vicram," answered Gunputti, "your prayer is heard," and he instructed Vicram Maharajah by what means he should translate his soul into another body, and also gave him something, which, being placed within his own body when he left it, would preserve it from decay until his return.\
+'Vicram,' answered Gunputti, 'your prayer is heard,' and he instructed Vicram Maharajah by what means he should translate his soul into another body, and also gave him something, which, being placed within his own body when he left it, would preserve it from decay until his return.

-The Carpenter's son, who had been all this time listening outside the temple, heard and learnt the spell whereby Gunputti gave Vicram Maharajah power to enter into any other body; but he could not see nor find out what was given to the Rajah to place within his own body when he left it, to preserve it; so that he was only master of half the secret.
+The Carpenter's son, who had been all this time listening outside the temple, heard and learnt the spell whereby Gunputti gave Vicram Maharajah power to enter into any other body; but he could not see nor find out what was given to the Rajah to place within his own body when he left it to preserve it, so that he was only master of half the secret.

-Vicram Maharajah returned home, and told the Wuzeer that he was possessed of the much-desired secret.
-"Then," said Butti, "the best use you can put it to, is to fly to the Pomegranate country, and bring Anar Ranee here."
+Vicram Maharajah returned home, and told the Wuzeer that he was possessed of the much-desired knowledge.
+'Then,' said Butti, 'the best use you can put it to, is to fly to the Pomegranate country, and bring Anar Ranee here.'

-"How can that be done?" asked the Rajah.
-"Thus," replied Butti; "transport yourself into the body of a parrot, in which shape you will be able to fly over the seven hedges of bayonets that surround her garden.
-Go to the tree in the centre of it, bite off the stalks of the pomegranates and bring them home in your beak."
+'How can that be done?' asked the Rajah.
+'Thus,' replied Butti; 'transport yourself into the body of a parrot, in which shape you will be able to fly over the seven hedges of bayonets that surround her garden.
+Go to the tree in the centre of it, bite off the stalks of the pomegranates and bring them home in your beak.'

-"Very well," said the Rajah, and he picked up a parrot which lay dead on the ground, and placing within his own body the beauty-preserving charm, transported his soul into the parrot, and flew off.
+'Very well,' said the Rajah, and he picked up a parrot which lay dead on the ground, and placing within his own body the beautypreserving charm, transported his soul into the parrot and flew off.